 Add more cosmetic elements

-Let's adapt the EmployeeCollection and then add an icon to the department display card from the image library.
+You are now going to adapt the EmployeeCollection and add an icon to the department display card from the image library.

 Under the Employee entity, expand the Collections node and double-click EmployeeCollection.